d1zzy/gogbot/docs/TwitchPlays_StardewValley.md

 ## Installation

-First, install the Python for Wwindows version 3.5.x.
+First, install the Python for Windows version 3.5.x.
 Either 64 or 32 bit version should work: https://www.python.org/downloads/